lu1215/MutaCLASH/generate_paper_figures/README.md

    ```
    This folder contains:
    - CSV file:
-     - A comprehensive dataset with MutaCLASH and abundance data.
+     - Contains results with all information fields.
    - A `figure` directory, which includes:
      - Subdirectories: `abu_plot`, `distribution_plot`, `G22_plot`, and `pairing_ratio_plot`.
      - A score plot.